pion/webrtc/README.md

 See [DESIGN.md](DESIGN.md) for an overview of features and future goals.

-### Breaking Changes

-Pion WebRTC v2.0.0 has arrived!
-See the [release notes](https://pion.ly/knowledge-base/release-notes/webrtc-v2.0.0/) to learn about new features and breaking changes.

-Have any questions?
-Join [the Slack channel](https://pion.ly/slack) to follow development and speak with the maintainers.

-We are actively planning [v2.1.0](https://github.com/pion/webrtc/projects/11) and would love your feedback!
-Anyone can add issues, and anything that you think can empower Pion users.

 ### Usage
 Check out the **[example applications](examples/README.md)** to help you along your Pion WebRTC journey.